Boris Johnson tries to reassure on Brexit as pound slumps

-LONDON — British Prime Minister Boris Johnson was visiting Wales on Tuesday as part of a national tour intended to reassure Britons that his hard-Brexit push won’t hurt the economy and rip apart the U.K.
+LONDON — British Prime Minister Boris Johnson visited Wales on Tuesday as part of a national tour intended to reassure Britons that his hard-Brexit push won’t hurt the economy and rip apart the U.K.

 The trip follows a visit Monday to Scotland, where Johnson was booed by protesters and warned by First Minister Nicola Sturgeon that his vow to take Britain out of the EU on Oct.
 31, with or without a deal, was “dangerous.”

+A majority of voters in England and Wales backed leaving in the referendum, while Scotland and Northern Ireland voted to remain.
+That has emboldened Scotland’s nationalist government to demand a vote on independence, arguing that Scotland should not be forced out of the EU against its will.

+In Parliament last week, Scottish National Party lawmaker Ian Blackford mockingly welcomed Johnson as “the last prime minister of the United Kingdom.”

-Johnson, who took office last week, also plans to visit Northern Ireland, the only part of the U.K. to share a land border with the EU.
+Johnson also plans a visit to Northern Ireland, the only part of the U.K. to share a land border with the EU.
 The status of that currently invisible frontier with the Republic of Ireland has become the main stumbling block to a Brexit deal.

 Johnson became prime minister last week after winning a Conservative Party leadership contest by promising the strongly pro-Brexit party membership that the U.K. will leave the EU on the scheduled date of Oct.
 31, with or without a divorce deal.